 Cyber insurance and liability

-Understand who pays, what coverage applies, and where cyber incidents turn into financial liability.
+Understand what cyber insurance covers, where liability begins, and how cyber incidents turn into financial loss.

 Cyber Liability Explained is an educational site focused on cyber insurance, legal exposure, claims, breach costs, and the financial consequences that follow digital incidents.
-It is built for decision-makers who want clarity, not noise.
+It is built for decision-makers who want structured explanations rather than hype, fear, or vague marketing language.

 What this site covers